yagizabi/embed/README.md

 ### `customColorScheme`

-Alternatively, a custom color scheme may be defined.
-In this version, `rgba(...)` values are *not* supported.
+Alternatively, a custom color scheme may be defined. `rgba(...)` values are currently *not* supported.
 Please use hex values.

 ```js
 var chart = new cryptowatch.Embed('bitfinex', 'btcusd', {